 Cougars evolved as part of the feline family approximately 11 million years ago.
-They originated in Asia and crossed to America 8.5 million years ago using the Bering Land Bridge along with many other animals.
+They originated in Asia and crossed to America 8.5 million years ago using the Bering Land Bridge alongside many other animals.

-The Cougar, Puma concolor, is also called the mountain lion, puma or panther.
-(National Geographic, 2010).
-Native to Canada, Western North America, Central and Southern America, the Cougar can easily adapt to changes in its environment.
+The Cougar, Puma concolor, is also called the mountain lion, puma, or panther.
+Native to Canada, Western North America, Central and Southern America, the Cougar can easily adapt to its environment.

-It is a large felid species, more closely related to domestic cats than their wild big cat cousins.
-(Shersby, 2015) Cougars cannot roar but communicate using a variety of chirps, hisses and growls, much like a pet cat.
+The cougar is a large felid species, more closely related to domestic cats than their wild big cat cousins.
+Cougars cannot roar but communicate using various chirps, hisses, and growls, much like a pet cat.

-In this article we look at how cougars have evolved, and how their diet, adaptations, and habitat allow the cougar to still be around after 11 million years.
+This article looks at how cougars have evolved and how their diet, adaptations, and habitat allow the cougar still to be an apex predator after 11 million years.

-Their diet is roughly 80% large ungulates like deer and elk (Cougar Network, 2015), however, the rest of their diet is made up of birds and smaller mammals such as rabbit, hare, racoon and porcupine.
+Their diet is roughly 80% large ungulates like deer and elk.
+However, their diet also consists of birds and smaller mammals such as rabbits, hare, raccoon, and porcupine.

-This diverse prey range could be the reason Cougars survived extinction thousands of years ago (Culver, et al., 2000) when other large carnivores like the Saber-toothed Cat became extinct.
+This diverse prey range could be the reason Cougars survived extinction thousands of years ago when other large carnivores like the Saber-toothed Cat became extinct.

-A study by Vanderbilt University and the University of Wyoming (De Santis & Haupt, 2014) found that other big cats alive during the Pleistocene extinction event 12,000 years ago, were picky eaters.
+Vanderbilt University and the University of Wyoming found that other big cats alive during the Pleistocene extinction event 12,000 years ago did not vary their diet.

-Other carnivores like the Saber-toothed Cat and American Lion, only hunted certain large prey and were limited by their diet.
+Their diet limited the Saber-toothed Cat and American Lion.
 Cougars, by contrast, had a more diverse choice of prey.

 Cougars also ate most or all of the carcass, including the bones.
 This provided them with added nutrients and vital calories to support a healthy population.
 The other 5 big cat species that roamed North America at that time all became extinct.

-The same study (De Santis & Haupt, 2014) found evidence that the Cougars native to North America was “derived from a recent recolonization” of Cougars who originated from South American populations.
+The same study found evidence that the cougars native to North America were “derived from a recent recolonization” of cougars who originated from South American populations.

-This repopulation occurred approximately 10,000 years ago; roughly 2000 years after the big extinction event of the Pleistocene.
+This repopulation occurred approximately 10,000 years ago, roughly 2000 years after the Pleistocene’s big extinction event.

-An earlier study published in 1999 (Sweanor, et al., 2000) focused on the migratory patterns of Cougars in the San Andreas Mountains of New Mexico.
-Resident adults were captured, tagged and radio-collared to enable monitoring of new immigrants to the area and the dispersal of any offspring.
+An earlier study published in 1999 focused on Cougars’ migratory patterns in the San Andreas Mountains of New Mexico.
+Resident adults were captured, tagged, and radio-collared to enable monitoring of new immigrants to the area and any offspring’s dispersal.

-Between 1985 and 1995 the researchers monitored 43 progeny, 20 males and 23 females.
-They noted that males dispersed much further than females and were more likely to travel through areas of non-cougar habitat.
-Only 13 females displayed philopatric behaviour, remaining or returning to the same area.
+Between 1985 and 1995, the researchers monitored 43 progeny, 20 males, and 23 females.
+They noted that males dispersed much further than females and were more likely to travel through non-cougar habitat areas.
+Only 13 females displayed philopatric behavior, remaining or returning to the same area.